Matteaocha/Asset-Mate/README.md

 # Asset-Mate
-Asset-Mate auto-generates a gulpfile based on a manifest, which enables you to easily compile, rewrite, copy, or deploy Javascript, ES6, SCSS, CSS and images
+Asset-Mate auto-generates a gulpfile based on a manifest, which enables you to easily compile, rewrite, copy, or deploy Javascript, ES6 & React, SCSS, CSS and images

+(UPDATE: The babel es6 transformer now handles React too)

 ###How it works
 1) You fill in a manifest of your source-tree assets, and desired destinations